“Could I take my counselor home?”

 Spencer — a 2013 graduate of UCONN majoring in vocal music performance, he earned a Masters Degree in Music in 2015, while performing with the UCONN Opera Theater and various other opera groups in Connecticut, Rhode Island, New York City, and Martha's vineyard.
-He has He is a seasoned camp staff member entering his 10th year as a counselor.
+In the fall of 2017 he made his New York City Opera debut in the opera version of Stephen King's Dolores Caliborne.
+He is a seasoned camp staff member entering his 12th year as a counselor.

 Haley – After graduating from UCONN in 2015 with a degree in Human Development and Family Studies, and after several years as the head counselor in our Kindercamp, Haley is currently employed year-round at Harvard's Botanical Gardens Early Childhood Learning Center, in Cambridge, MA.

 Hunter – Graduated from E.O Smith High School in 2014, leads our sports program, has headed our CIT program, and is an assistant coach for E.O.
 Smith High School's baseball team.